Frequently asked questions (FAQs)

 Are there suggestions for teaching hands-on activities?

-• There is a wide range of teaching options for whole-class, small group and individual teaching and learning scenarios, so teachers have plenty of choice, including activities suitable for CPA contexts.
-There’s an example in the sample pages from our website (see here) – have a look at the lesson plan on page 24 of the document.
+• There is a wide range of teaching options for whole-class, small group and individual teaching and learning scenarios, including activities suitable for CPA contexts.
+There’s an example in the sample pages from our website – have a look at the lesson plan on pages 21-28 of the document(OUP_Phase2_MSANZ_sample_materials.pdf )

 Currency